paulovn/ml-vm-notebook/README.md

 ### Requirements

+Note: **this VM will not work with M1 & M2 Apple Mac computers, it needs an Intel-based computer**

-* Hardware & OS: A computer with enough free RAM (at least 2 GB is advisable), and around 10 GB of hard disk space, with a 64-bit Windows (7 or above), Linux 64 bits (Ubuntu, RedHat/CentOS, etc) or Mac OS X. Note: **the VM will not work with M1 & M2 Mac computers, it needs an Intel-based computer**
+* Hardware & OS: A computer with enough free RAM (at least 2 GB of free RAM for the guest OS is advisable), and around 10 GB of hard disk space, with a 64-bit Windows (7 or above), Linux 64 bits (Ubuntu, RedHat/CentOS, etc) or Mac OS X.
 * Software: The following must be installed in the computer:
   * [Virtualbox](https://www.virtualbox.org/) 6.0 or above (if possible, use the latest version available)
   * [Vagrant](https://www.vagrantup.com/) 2.0 or above (if possible, use the latest version available)